St. Louis Rams: 2005–2015: Playoff drought

-During the 2005 NFL Draft, the Rams used their first pick on offensive tackle Alex Barron from Florida State.
-They lost on the road in Week 1 to the 49ers, 28–25, but rebounded with a 17–12 road win over Arizona and former Rams quarterback Kurt Warner.
-The Rams won their Week 3 home opener against the Titans 31–27 before dropping three straight games.
+During the 2005 NFL draft, the Rams used their first pick on offensive tackle Alex Barron from Florida State.
+The Rams started the 2005 season by losing on the road in Week 1 to the San Francisco 49ers, 28–25, but rebounded with a 17–12 road win over the Arizona Cardinals and former Rams quarterback Kurt Warner.
+The Rams won their Week 3 home opener against the Tennessee Titans 31–27 before dropping three straight games.
 In Week 5, Martz was diagnosed with an infection in his heart, and Joe Vitt was named interim head coach.
-In Vitt's first game at the helm, Bulger sprained an AC joint in a loss to Indianapolis.
-Replacement quarterback Jamie Martin then led the team to home victories against the Saints (28–17) and Jaguars (24–21).
-After a Week 9 bye, Bulger returned but the Rams fell in Seattle 31–16.
+In Vitt's first game at the helm, Bulger sprained an AC joint in a loss to the Indianapolis Colts.
+Replacement quarterback Jamie Martin then led the team to home victories against the New Orleans Saints (28–17) and Jacksonville Jaguars (24–21).
+After a Week 9 bye, Bulger returned but the Rams fell to the Seattle Seahawks 31–16.
 The Rams next lost a rematch to the Cardinals, with Bulger suffering another shoulder injury.
-Against Houston, Martin was knocked out of the game with a concussion, giving rookie Ryan Fitzpatrick his first playing time in the NFL.
+Against the Houston Texans, Martin was knocked out of the game with a concussion, giving rookie Ryan Fitzpatrick his first playing time in the NFL.
 Fitzpatrick would become a long-time journeyman playing for teams like the Bills, Jets, Buccaneers, and Dolphins.
 The Rams won 33–27 in overtime on a 56-yard touchdown strike from Fitzpatrick to receiver Kevin Curtis.
 However, they lost their next four games.
-Martin and the Rams managed to end their disastrous season on a positive note, beating Dallas on the road in ESPN’s final Sunday night game.
-Martz was fired at season’s end.
+Martin and the Rams managed to end their disastrous season on a positive note, beating the Dallas Cowboys on the road in ESPN's final Sunday night game.
+Martz was fired at season's end.